valeman/awesome-conformal-prediction/README.md

 The resources were meticulously collected since 2015 and after completing my PhD (thesis "Machine Learning for Probabilistic Prediction is available in the "Theses" section) I have decided to share them with the global machine learning community.

-Having done research in Conformal Prediction since 2015, I am still amazed about how robust, powerful and flexible this best framework for Uncertainty Quantification is and how much it has to offer to solve most problems involving uncertainty.
-From niche area of research just a few years of ago, I am humbled to have seen its exponential growth during the last 2-3 years due to the work of amazing ambassadors of Conformal Prediction such as Prof. [Larry Wasserman](https://www.stat.cmu.edu/~larry/) and [Anastasious Angelopolous](https://people.eecs.berkeley.edu/~angelopoulos/) in academia.
+Having done research in Conformal Prediction since 2015, I am still amazed about how robust, powerful and flexible this best framework for Uncertainty Qualification is and how much it has to offer to solve most of the problems involving uncertainty.
+Conformal Prediction is no longer aniche area of research like it was just a few years ago, it has seen exponential growth during the last 2-3 years due to the work of amazing ambassadors of Conformal Prediction such as Prof. [Larry Wasserman](https://www.stat.cmu.edu/~larry/) and [Anastasious Angelopolous](https://people.eecs.berkeley.edu/~angelopoulos/) in academia.

-I am actively promoting Conformal Prediction (because it is well Awesome) on [LinkedIn](https://www.linkedin.com/in/valeriy-m-704731236/) and [Twitter](https://twitter.com/predict_addict).
-[ResearchGate](https://www.researchgate.net/profile/Valery-Manokhin) has my research and I occasionally publish in [Medium](https://medium.com/@valeman) sharing insights from the data science trenches in industry.
+I am actively promoting Conformal Prediction (because it is well Awesome) on social media incluidng LinkedIn and [Twitter](https://twitter.com/predict_addict).
+[ResearchGate](https://www.researchgate.net/profile/Valery-Manokhin) has all my research and I occasionally publish in [Medium](https://medium.com/@valeman) sharing insights from the data science trenches in the industry.

 Please feel free to connect and also help spread the word about Conformal Prediction.